vaibhav276/demo-bank/README.md

 * Gateway server rate limits calls to Cards endpoints by maintaining configuration in [Redis](https://redis.io/)
 * Accounts server's `/info/contact` endpoint has rate limit fallback defined over it.
 The fallback will just return null response when too many requests are coming to the endpoint.

+> [!info] branch: resilience
+>
+> A separate branch is maintained for resilience config including Redis

+### Observability
+Logs are collected, aggregated and made searchable using the [Grafana, Loki, Promtail stack](https://grafana.com/docs/loki/latest/get-started/quick-start/)

 ## Deployment
 ### Build
 The service docker images can be built using these commands